cosc2336-ds-alg/assg07/README.md

 ## Task 1: Implement `append()` and Overload `operator>>()`

-As usual make sure that you create Task 1 issue on GitHub and are ready to create your Pull request for this assignment before beginning.
+As usual make sure that you create Task 1 issue on GitHub and have linked the issue with the 'Feedback' Pull request in this assignment repository before beginning.

 For the first task you will implement the ability to append a new value onto the end of our `List` of values.
 You will first